 This course addresses planned change efforts in organizations, to support strategy and its implementation.
-Students research theories and models related to change and plan for organizational initiatives aimed at increasing business competitiveness.
+Students research theories and models related to change and transformation and plan for local and global organizational initiatives aimed at increasing business viability.
+Critical thinking, design and systems thinking are applied principles in the engagement.

-All of these considerations are integrated with the notion of achieving the quadruple bottom line of enhancing the position positions of people, planet, profit, guided by purpose.
+All these considerations are integrated with the notion of achieving the quadruple bottom line of enhancing the position positions of people, planet, profit, guided by purpose.
 Prerequisite(s): None 3 credit(s)

-HM 7438 - Human Resource Leadership
+HM 7438 - Human Resource

-This course integrates theory and practice to comprehend and resolve organizational management problems using holistic systems approach to operational analysis and application of the core humanistic principles.
+This course integrates theory and practice to comprehend and resolve organizational management problems using a holistic systems approach to operational analysis and application of the core humanistic principles.
 Students analyze the structural, human, political, and symbolic frameworks that help leaders to address a variety of organizational challenges successfully.
 Through a humanistic, holistic and systems approach, students develop leadership and management success and failure across various organizational settings and learn to create a balanced model for strategic decision making to attain organizational objectives.
 Prerequisite(s): None 3 credit(s)